-Finally, state statute requires that meetings be held with "open doors" and always on the first Tuesday of each month.
-Again, this rigidity serves a purpose as county business is public business and requires "open meetings" to discuss almost every issue before commissioners.
-Again, failing to follow these procedures can invalidate a commission decision.
+Finally, state statute requires that meetings be held with "open doors" and always on the first Tuesday or each month.
+Again, this rigidity serves a purpose as county business is public business and requires "open meetings" to discuss almost every issue before county commissioners.
+Failing to follow these procedures can invalidate a commission decision.